SoeRatch/disqueue/README.md

 ## Components

 ### `api/` – FastAPI Service
-- POST `/jobs/` to submit a job with payload and priority.
+- POST `/jobs/` – Submit a job with payload and priority.
+- GET `/jobs/{job_id}` – Retrieve the status of a specific job.
+- POST `/jobs/{job_id}/cancel` – Cancel a job if it's still queued or retrying.

 ### `worker/worker.py` – Worker Process
 - Continuously reads from Redis Streams (`XREAD`).